PauliusMacernis/KnowledgeBase/Sass.md

 - Do you need Ruby for `sass` command line tool to work on your machine?
 <a href="#" title="
 Yes, you need it.
 Before you start using `saas` you will need to install Ruby.
 Ruby uses Gems to manage its various packages of code like `saas`.
-However, can I hack somehow and install sass without Ruby???
+Sass can be used in three ways: as a command-line tool, as a standalone Ruby module, and as a plugin for any Rack-enabled framework, including Ruby on Rails and Merb.
+The first step for all of these is to install the Sass gem.
  ">⌘</a>

- - What is the difference between `sass` and `scss`?
+ - What is the difference between Sass (Syntactically Awesome StyleSheets) and Scss (Sassy CSS)?
- <a href="#" title="Sass (CSS extension language) 3 introduces a new syntax known as SCSS which is fully compatible with the syntax of CSS, while still supporting the full power of Sass.
-This means that every valid CSS stylesheet is a valid SCSS file with the same meaning.
+ <a href="#" title="There are two syntaxes of Sass (Syntactically Awesome StyleSheets): the new one (SCSS used in `*.scss` files) and the old one (indented syntax or sometimes called just 'Sass', used in `.sass` files).
+Sass 3 introduces a new syntax known as SCSS which is fully compatible with the syntax of CSS, while still supporting the full power of Sass.
+It means that every valid CSS stylesheet is a valid SCSS file with the same meaning.
 In addition, SCSS understands most CSS hacks and vendor-specific syntax, such as IE's old filter syntax.
  ">⌘</a>

  - What is the Sass comand `sass` for?